-Log into your Gmail account and enable POP (if you want to use incoming email in TopView - this is not required for email notification)
+If you want to support TopView reading email for acknowledgments: log into your Gmail account and enable POP or IMAP if you want to use incoming email in TopView - this is not required for email notification)

 - Save your changes

-You may need to adjust Gmail's setting to allow access for "less secure apps".
+You will need to adjust Gmail's setting to allow access for "less secure apps".